twaugh/trading212-gnucash/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the GNU General Public License v3.0 or later (GPLv3+).
+See the [LICENSE](LICENSE) file for details.

+This ensures that the software remains free and open source, and any derivative works must also be distributed under the same license terms.

 ## Contributing